Fiserv/exchange/docs/getting-started/getting-started-instfunding-split.md

-## Split Funding
+# Split Funding

-### What is split funding?
+## What is split funding?

-Split funding allows the PayFac to direct funds from a processing sub-merchant to third parties on the system.
-Three of the split funding solutions we offer require or allow instructions to be sent by API to facilitate funding.
-This page contains info for one method, Instructional split.
+Split funding allows the Aggregator to split funds from a processing sub-merchant to third parties on the system.
+Split funding solutions can be done by instructions by API at a summary, transaction or per auth level.
+Please see the relevant section for each method.

-### Instructional Split
+## Instructional Split

 Instructional Split funding extends the functionality of the `/funding/instruction` in order to allow a 'split_details' block, where the split is defined at a summary level for the processing MID, and 'non-processing' entities defined.
 Fees taken from the split amount will be received by the non-processing PayFac.

-### Constructing the split instruction request
+## Constructing the split instruction request

 <!--
 type: tab